What is a CT coronary angiogram ?

 Coronary calcium is a marker for atherosclerosis (hardening of the arteries).
 The presence and amount of calcium detected in a coronary artery by the CT scan, indicates the presence and amount of atherosclerotic plaque.
 These calcium deposits appear years before the development of heart disease.

 A calcium score is computed for each of the coronary arteries based upon the volume and density of the calcium deposits.
 This can be referred to as your calcified plaque burden.
 It does not correspond directly to the percentage of narrowing in the artery but does correlate with the severity of the underlying coronary atherosclerosis.
-This score is then used to determine the calcium percentile, which compares your calcified plaque burden to that of other asymptomatic men and women of the same age.
-The calcium score, in combination with the percentile, enables your physician to determine your risk of developing symptomatic coronary artery disease, and to measure the progression of disease and the effectiveness of treatment.
+This score is then used to determine the calcium percentile, which compares your calcified plaque burden to that of other and women of the same age.
+The calcium score, in combination with the percentile, enables your physician to determine the future risk of a heart attack.

-A score of zero indicates that there is no calcified plaque burden.
+A score of zero indicates that there is no calcified plaque.
 This implies that there is no significant coronary artery narrowing and a very low likelihood of a cardiac event over at least the next 3 years.
-It does not absolutely rule out the presence of soft, non-calcified plaque or totally eliminate the possibility of a cardiac event.
+It does not absolutely eliminate the possibility of a cardiac event in the long term.

 A score greater than zero indicates at least some coronary artery disease.
 As the score increases, so does the likelihood of a significant coronary narrowing and the likelihood of a coronary event over the next 3 years, compared to people with lower scores.
 Similarly, the likelihood of a coronary event increases with increasing calcium percentiles.